 This map shows each parcel in the land area that drains towards the lake.
 Parcels that are red or orange are the highest priority for increasing protection of the land.
-Landowners in these high priority areas can contact the SWCD for protection options.
+Landowners in these high priority areas can contact the SWCD for protection options such as Forest Stewardship Plans, the Sustainable Forest Incentive Act, and Conservation Easements.